thing-it/thing-it-device-atlas-scientific/README.md

 <p align="center"><a href="./documentation/images/mobile-ui.png"><img src="./documentation/images/mobile-ui.png" width="70%" height="70%"></a></p>

-(with the above values for fish ponds you probably regret not to have defined a **[thing-it-node]** event processor to send alerts, activate the pump or the like ...
+(with the above values for fish ponds, you probably regret not to have defined a **[thing-it-node]** event processor to send alerts, activate the pump or the like ...)

 ## Where to go from here ...

-Obviously, you may set up more complex setups, e.g. an aquaponics solution with
+Obviously, you may set up more complex configuration, e.g. an aquaponics solution with

 * water temperature sensors,
 * water level sensors,